 DownloadPlease reach us at lindanelson30@gmail.com if you cannot find an answer to your question.

-Participants must complete all required qualifying education and meet applicable eligibility requirements prior to enrollment.
-State acceptance of practicum experience may vary.
+Participants must complete all required qualifying education and meet applicable eligibility criteria prior to enrollment.
+State acceptance of practicum experience hours may vary and should be confirmed in advance.

 To participate in Practical Appraiser Training (PAT™), applicants must meet the following requirements: